Currently only shipping to Australia and New Zealand

 The third row is the row that might need a bit of explanation!

-Okay in plain english then - purl 3 stitches, find your cable needle and slip the next two stitches off the left hand needle onto the cable needle.
-Hold the cable needle (with the two stitches) at the front of your work and knit the next two stitches on the left hand needle.
+Okay in plain English then - purl 3 stitches, find your cable needle and slip the next two stitches off the left-hand needle onto the cable needle.
+Hold the cable needle (with the two stitches) at the front of your work and knit the next two stitches on the left-hand needle.

-Now you either knit the two stitches off the cable needle or you can slip the two stitches back onto the left hand needle and knit them from there.
+Now you either knit the two stitches off the cable needle or you can slip the two stitches back onto the left-hand needle and knit them from there.

 There are four stitches involved in your cable.
 What you doing in effect is knitting stitch 3, then stitch 4, followed by stitch 1 and then stitch 2.

-Congratuations, now you know how to knit cables!
+Congratulations, now you know how to knit cables!
 Now you just repeat this action (in the appropriate places) across your row.